 Installing from source¶

 The latest source code can be obtained from github.
-You can also build the package from within the refnx git repository (see later in this document).
+You can build the package from within the refnx git repository.

 [macOS only] If you wish to enable the parallelised calculation of reflectivity with OpenMP, then you will need to install libomp.
 This is easily achieved via homebrew, and the setting of environment variables.
-However, the alternate reflectivity calculation is also parallelised and is only ~20% slower.
+The refnx kernel that uses OpenMP is not normally any better than the default C version.

 brew install libomp export CC=clang export CXX=clang++ export CXXFLAGS="$CXXFLAGS -Xpreprocessor -fopenmp" export CFLAGS="$CFLAGS -I/usr/local/opt/libomp/include" export CXXFLAGS="$CXXFLAGS -I/usr/local/opt/libomp/include" export LDFLAGS="$LDFLAGS -L/usr/local/opt/libomp/lib -lomp" export DYLD_LIBRARY_PATH=/usr/local/opt/libomp/lib